Login with your member password below to see your content

 Click the more info button to see what we offer...

-Montiglio Piedmont, not far from Turin, is drop dead beautiful.
-Add to that the unbelievable but wonderful fact that you will be the only foreign tourist in town and clearly you have found a little private corner of paradise.
+Montiglio, Piedmont, not far from Turin, is drop-dead beautiful.
+Add to that the unbelievable but wonderful fact that you will be the only foreign tourist in town, and clearly you have found your own little private corner of paradise.

-You'll probably be the only tourist from outside of Piedmont too– very few Italians even know of this place.
+Indeed, you'll probably be the only tourist from outside of Piedmont too—very few Italians even know of this place.

 Montiglio also has great food, ideal for the true gourmand looking for a taste of authentic Piedmont cuisine.

-Montiglio itself doesn't have anywhere that I'd recommend to stay at.
+Montiglio itself doesn't have anywhere that I'd recommend staying.

 A great place to start a tour of the town is at the market (Fridays only) in Piazza Umberto.
-In the square itself you will find the little seventeenth Piedmont church of San Rocco.
+In the square itself, you will find the little seventeenth-century Piedmont church of San Rocco.

 A must see within the grounds of the castle is the Chapel Sant’Andrea, built in 1340.
 The frescoes within are some of the most impressive examples of fourteenth century art in Piedmont.